-Sang and Charmain were at Yale during a time when most students didn't use email, when Rose Walk was a regular thru street, and when Swing Space was a parking lot.
+Sang and Charmain were at Yale during a time when most students didn't use email and when Rose Walk (in front of SML) was a regular city street.
 Sang graduated from Yale with a double major in Philosophy and Religious Studies in 1993 and with an MDiv from Princeton Theological Seminary in 1996.
 Charmain graduated from Yale with a double major in Sociology and East Asian Studies in 1995.
 They married in 1996 and have made New Haven their home since then.
-They have a son, Jonathan (age 14), and two daughters: Kaylen (age 11), and Navia (age 8).
-They both joined staff with the ministry in 1998 and have been directing it for the last 15 years.
-Charmain works part time with YSC and also part time at Columbus House, a homeless shelter and service provider in New Haven.
+They have a son, Jonathan (age 17), and two daughters: Kaylen (age 14), and Navia (age 11).
+They both joined staff with the ministry in 1998, and in 2019, Charmain transitioned to urban ministry and is currently working on her Master’s of Social Work.

 After incredible growth and adventure in YSC as an undergrad, Lara has served full-time with the ministry since she graduated in 2010.
 She studied history in undergrad (savoring the stories of humans across time), loved her four years as a part of the Yale Women's Club Soccer family, and learned much from the many social justice-minded students around her.
 After never wanting to "pleasure read" as an undergrad, she's returned to loving books and reading (or nap-reading, as it often goes), from children's books about rascal pigeons or elephant and piggie friendships, to missionary biographies.
 Lara loves serving up coffee or tea and baked goodies in her apartment to offer a home away from home for students -- a refuge at a sunlit dining table, surrounded by green plants, under the gentle gaze of many cows.
 This past April, with the love and loud "whoops" of many beloved students, family, and friends, Lara and her husband JMatt got married.
 JMatt is currently a PhD student in political science, studying race and criminal justice.